How to Craft Personal Vows

 approx. 1 - 2 sentences (30 seconds)

-While your vows are ultimately spoken directly to your partner, there’s no avoiding the fact that there will be dozens, if not hundreds, of friends and family members watching you.
+While your vows are ultimately spoken directly to your partner, there’s no avoiding the fact that there will be dozens, if not hundreds, of friends and family members watching you (unless you opt for private vows, of course).

 Reflect on their role in your relationship, both in its development (were there any crucial bits of best friend advice, or lessons from your parents’ relationship?) and in its future.
 The best vows recognize that great love and partnership cannot survive in isolation, but depend upon the lessons and support of a wider community.
 How do you intend to lean on these people you’ve invited to witness your promise throughout the course of your marriage?
 How do you intend to integrate your partner’s community of friends and family into your own?